Holly Ward (artist): Artistic practice

+Holly Ward’s work is informed by research into visionary practices, including utopian philosophy, science fiction literature, visionary architecture, counter-cultural movements, and urban planning.
+Her practice examines the themes of the arbitrary nature of symbolic designation and the functional role of form within social and subjective contexts.
+In recent years, her work has increasingly engaged with non-human entities and ecological systems, emphasizing sustainability and holistic adaptation in response to evolving natural and cultural conditions.
+She states, "My work relies on aesthetic conventions to display the ideological underpinnings of certain forms, and capitalizes on this familiarity to point to an extant psychic relationship to the social, philosophical and even political potential of form."

-Ward has participated in group exhibitions in Canada, England, Mexico, the United States, Norway and South Korea and has shown seven solo exhibitions, the last being in 2009.
+Ward has produced solo exhibitions at Artspeak, the Morris and Helen Belkin Gallery, the Kelowna Art Gallery, Or Gallery, YYZ Gallery, Republic Gallery, Volta 6 Basel, L'Oeil de Poisson, the Struts Gallery, and others.
+She has participated in group exhibitions in Canada, England, Mexico, the United States, Norway and South Korea.
 Ward's first solo exhibition, More Softer Please, took place at the Helen Pitt Gallery, Vancouver, BC in 2000.

 In 2009, Ward's work, Island, was included in the Vancouver Art Gallery's exhibition, How Soon Is Now.
 Island consisted of a large pile of soil that was moved by volunteers to different parts of the gallery during the show.
 Vancouver Art Gallery curator, Kathleen Ritter said of Island, "it's a playfully irreverent work and it challenged our conventional notions of the art object being static, by making something that has an almost parasitical relationship with the other works in the exhibition."
 In 2018, a new installation by Ward, Raw Goods, was shown at the Polygon Gallery in Vancouver as part of their inaugural exhibition, N.Vancouver.
 The work consisted of "two wide, cone-like piles - one coal, one sulphur.
 Both commodities are integral to the local economy, and the sulphur's bright yellow is a familiar sight for anyone who has spent time on the Stanley Park seawall across the Inlet."

 In 2016, Ward's work Industry is Useless Without Culture: REsource Extraction #1-3 was acquired by the Vancouver Art Gallery for its permanent collection.
+Her work is also held in the collections of Fogo Island Arts and Scotiabank.
+Her notable public commissions include Cosmic Chandelier (UniverCity at Simon Fraser University, Burnaby), Monument to the Vanquished Peasant (Western Front, Vancouver), and The Wall (CBC and the Vancouver Heritage Foundation).

 Collaboration

 Ward is a long-time collaborator with Vancouver artist, Kevin Schmidt.
-The pair collaborated on Schmidt's EDM House (2013), The Pavilion, Phase 2 (2011–), an architectural hybrid that is also the pair's home, and Screen in the Landscape (2015–).
+The pair collaborated on Schmidt's EDM House (2013), The Pavilion, Phase 2 (2011), an architectural hybrid that is also the pair's home, and Screen in the Landscape (2015).